cybersheepdog/C2Live/README.md

 #### Past datas
 You can also ingest past datas
 `python3 main.py -u http://localhost:9200/ -n <number_of_history_commits>`
-> Note: number of history commits is normally equivalent of 1 day.
-So ingesting 10 history commits will ingest past 10 days datas.
+> Note: After July 2, 2024, history commits are equivalent of 1 seek instead of 1 day.
+So ingesting 10 history commits will ingest the past 10 weeks of data.
+Prior to that point it will be 1 day worth of data.

 You can enjoy grafana dashboard on `http://localhost:3000/ `